zubuhealth/typeorm/docs/one-to-one-relations.md

 +-------------+--------------+----------------------------+
 ```

-Again, `@JoinColumn` must be set only on one side of relation - the side that must have the foreign key in the database table.
+Again, `@JoinColumn` must be set only on one side of the relation - the side that must have the foreign key in the database table.

 Example how to save such a relation: